EightMedia/styleguide.js/README.md

 `includeJS( js_file )`

 Adds this file to the export.
-You can use this to load scripts like Modernizr into the page.
+You can use this to load scripts like Modernizr and jQuery into the page.

 `collectYaml( source )`